-MATH-218 Linear Algebra
+MATH-218 4 units LEC 64-72 Linear Algebra

-Linear Algebra is part of the second-year calculus sequence requirement for transfer into the UC and the CSU systems.
-This is a course for math, science, and engineering majors.
 This course covers matrix algebra, matrices and linear equations, determinants and their properties, vector spaces and their properties, linear transformations, eigenvalues, eigenvectors, and orthogonal matrices.
 It also examines related topics and applications.
 Prerequisite: MATH-211 (with a grade of C or better).

-- --AA/AS General Education: AA/AS G

-- -- Transfers to both UC/CSU
+- --Transfers to both UC/CSU

 - --IGETC Area(s): 2A

 - --CSU Area(s): B4

-MATH-299 Special Projects: Math 1-3 units
+Special Projects: Math

-Students with previous course work in the program may do special projects that involve research and special study. \NOTE: TBA (to be arranged) hours are included in the total hours listed above.
-May be taken 3 times for credit.
+Students with previous course work in the program may do special projects that involve research and special study.
 Prerequisite: Previous Math classes; a contract must be completed with the instructor prior to enrollment.